dr-costas/dnd-sed/README.md

 Intelligence/International Joint Conference on Neural Networks (WCCI/IJCNN)](https://wcci2020.org/).

-You can find an online version of our paper at arXiv: __url to be announced__
+You can find an online version of [our paper at arXiv](https://arxiv.org/abs/2002.00476).

 **If you use our method, please cite our paper.**